How I Work

 Online therapy sessions can be just as effective and can help people feel more comfortable faster, make therapy accessible to more people who cannot or don't wish to leave home and encourage an openness that might not be there otherwise.

-As an integrative practitioner, I am informed by a wide range of therapeutic models namely person centered, psychodynamic and existential.
+As an integrative practitioner, I am informed by a wide range of therapeutic models namely person centered, psychodynamic and somatic therapy.
 I can also employ the models of Cognitive Behaviour Therapy, Transactional Analysis and Gestalt Therapy as well as creative and mindful approaches to further assist sessions.
 My natural style is sensitive, attuned and heart centered and clients report feeling really cared about and deeply supported.

 I can offer you a safe space in which to discuss your feelings and issues concerning you, at a time when you feel most emotionally fragile.
 I help you understand those feelings and yourself in a wider context, as well as look at the ways in which past experiences may have shaped your responses.
-Furthermore I encourage you to tending to the bodies' inner capacity for Knowing which can help you make conscious, wiser choices as well as learn to trust yourself.
+Furthermore I encourage you to tend to the bodies' inner capacity for Knowing which can help you make conscious, wiser choices as well as learn to trust yourself.

 Sometimes it is not easy to be in relationship to others, whether loved ones or even colleagues.
 More and more people are seeking somebody to really hear and affirm them, as well as to truly care about them and their feelings.
 My therapy is always based in a real, genuine relationship, that, although is professional and with boundaries, is none-the-less warm, real and respectful.